dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/deployment-types/serverless/index.md

 Dagster+ Pro customers may request a quota increase by [contacting Sales](https://dagster.io/contact).

----

 ## Next steps

-To start using Dagster+ Serverless, follow our [Getting started with Dagster+](/dagster-plus/getting-started) guide.
+To start using Dagster+ Serverless, follow the steps in [Getting started with Dagster+](/dagster-plus/getting-started).